 It is the student's responsibility to maintain an accurate course schedule in the Registrar's Office.
 Any change (drop or add) to the schedule agreed upon at registration should be reported immediately.
 No adding of courses will be permitted after the second week of any term.
 A student may drop a course, without grade reporting, up to six weeks from registration.
-At this time, courses are permanently entered onto the transcript.
-After six weeks from registration until the last day of classes in each term, a student may withdraw from a course with the permission of an assistant dean.
+After six weeks from registration until the last day of classes in each term, a student may withdraw from a course.
 At the time the student withdraws, the notation "Withdraw" will be entered onto the transcript.
 Course withdrawal forms may be obtained in the Registrar's Office.
 Between the end of classes in each term and the beginning of the examination period, no student will be permitted to withdraw from any course.
 If the instructor of a course reports to the registrar that a student has not successfully completed a course from which the student has not formally withdrawn, a grade of F will be recorded in that course.